 - South Africa

 The RAOC motto ” SUA TELA TONANTI” formally adopted as the motto of the NZAOC.

 During this period the NZAOC had been considerably reduced but was still considered more than the strength required for its regular peace duties which consisted of the accounting, storage, issue, receipt, and care of all Ordnance stores for the N.Z.
 Military Forces, including the following in addition to ordinary routine duties;;

 - Receipt, accounting, and storage of abundant supplies of military equipment from the United Kingdom,

 - Ordnance issues and accounting in connection with military hospitals and sanatoria,

 - Sale of surplus stores

 - Marking of new rifles and equipment and reissuing to Territorial Force and Cadets.
-Nearly all of the new military equipment had arrived, and distributed as under;
+Nearly all of the new army equipment had arrived, and distributed as under;

 - Training equipment to units,

-- Mobilization equipment to depots in each command,
+- Mobilisation equipment to depots in each command,

 - Reserve equipment at the main Ordnance depot.